strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 }
 ```

-### Running the producer client
+### Running the producer application

 To put this client into action, simply run the main method in the `Producer` class.
 When running, it creates the message payloads using randomly generated byte arrays.
 The client produces messages until it reaches the predefined message count, which is 100 messages with the `NUM_MESSAGES` constant value we specified.

-> With its thread-safe design, multiple threads can share a single producer instance.
+> Kafka producer instances are designed to be thread-safe, allowing multiple threads to share a single producer instance.

 ### Error handling

-When developing a Kafka producer client, it's important to consider how you want it to handle different types of exceptions.
+When developing a Kafka producer application, it's important to consider how you want it to handle different types of exceptions.

-The error handling capabilities we introduced ensures that the producer client can recover from certain retriable errors while addressing others as non-retriable, terminating operation of the client when necessary.
+The error handling capabilities we introduced ensures that the producer application can recover from certain retriable errors while addressing others as non-retriable, terminating operation of the client when necessary.

 Here's a breakdown of retriable and non-retriable errors that the client handles:

-**Non-retriable errors caught by the producer client**
+**Non-retriable errors caught by the producer application**

 * `InterruptedException`: This error occurs when the current thread is interrupted while paused.
 Interruption typically happens during producer shutdown or when stopping its operation.